List of To Love Ru chapters

 To Love Ru is a Japanese manga series written by Saki Hasemi and illustrated by Kentaro Yabuki.
 The series was published by Shueisha in Weekly Shōnen Jump magazine from April 24, 2006, to August 31, 2009.
 It chronicles the life of high school student Rito Yuuki after he meets and accidentally gets engaged to the alien princess Lala Satalin Deviluke.
 The 162 chapters were collected into 18 tankōbon volumes, published between November 2, 2006 and April 2, 2010.
 The series was republished in a 10-volume bunkoban edition between November 18, 2016 and March 17, 2017.
 To celebrate Yabuki's 20th anniversary as a professional artist, a special To Love Ru story was published in Weekly Shōnen Jump on April 27, 2019.
 A To Love Ru one-shot was released on the Shōnen Jump+ website on January 13, 2023, to commemorate an art exhibition held as a conclusion to the manga's 15th anniversary celebrations.
+To celebrate the manga's 20th anniversary, a 25-page To Love Ru one-shot was published in the Summer 2026 issue of Jump Giga on August 17, 2026.

 A continuation of the manga, titled To Love Ru Darkness, was serialized in Shueisha's monthly Jump Square magazine from October 4, 2010 to March 4, 2017.
 Two additional "extra" chapters were published in the May and June 2017 issues of Jump Square.
 The 77 chapters of the manga were collected into 18 tankōbon volumes, published between March 4, 2011 and April 4, 2017.
 A full-color To Love Ru Darkness one-shot was published in Jump Square on May 2, 2019 to celebrate Yabuki's 20th anniversary as a professional artist.
 The series was republished in a 10-volume bunkoban edition between October 16, 2020 and February 18, 2021.
+To Love-Ru Parade, a book collecting previously uncollected To Love Ru and To Love Ru Darkness one-shots, will be published on October 2, 2026.